Dekqer/VPNconfig/README.md

 <img src="https://i.imgur.com/0dXOJCZ.png" height="80%" width="80%" alt="VPN Steps"/>
 </p>
 <p>
-Step 1: On your acutal PC, browse to https://whatismyipaddress.com/ and take note of this in a text file, I use NotePad for example.
+Step 1: On your local PC, browse to https://whatismyipaddress.com/ and take note of the IPv4 in a text file, I use NotePad for example.
 In this scenario you can see my actual location (Manitowoc, WI) and my IP address is 73.37.187.30.
 </p>
 <br />